rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 - More work was done on the [Jungle Biome visuals][wor-jungle]
 - Dynamic gradient overlays were added to the engine to give a sense of depth
 - Fixed bug where Nvidia drivers would incorrectly trigger the crash dump writer
-- Fixed a long running draw call sorting problem that could lead to popping
+- Fixed a long-running draw call sorting problem that could lead to popping
 - Fixed an audio failure when unplugging the active speaker

 [wor]: https://store.steampowered.com/app/1110620/Way_of_Rhea/?utm_campaign=tmirgd&utm_source=n34